fruit/sfCacheTaggingPlugin/README.markdown

 #### *Adding tags to the whole page (action with layout)*

+  * Without a doubt, you have to enable the cache for that action in ``config/cache.yml``:

+        showSuccess:
+          with_layout: true
+          enabled:     true

   * Use it in your action to set the tags:

         [php]